ygritte723/NeSVoR/README.md

 - `svort-stack`: only apply stack transformations of SVoRT;
 - `stack`: stack-to-stack rigid registration;
 - `none`: no registration.

+Note: SVoRT can only be used for registering fetal brain images withou backgound.

 ### Sample Volume
 Upon training a NeSVoR model with the `reconstruct` command, you can sample a volume at arbitrary resolutions with the `sample-volume` command.